doritoes/ipgiraffe.com/3_API_Gateway.md

     - Click **Deploy**
 8. Copy the Invoke URL to a browser.

-The currrent results you will get are JSON.
+The current results you will get are JSON.
 For example:
 ~~~
 {"statusCode": 200, "body": "\n    <html>\n    <body>\n       <h1>Your IP Address</h1>\n       <p>123.45.67.89</p>\n    </body>\n    </html>\n    ", "headers": {"Content-Type": "text/html"}}
 ~~~